 Most event organizers know a big portion of the night's proceeds comes from the fund-a-need, also commonly known as a cash appeal, special appeal or fund-a-cause.
 Nonetheless, this revenue strategy can be tough to execute properly.

 To pull off a successful charity gala, golf tournament, benefit auction and more, profits don't "just happen."
 Recently we discussed the need for fundraising events to create a profit plan that (1) keeps the focus on fundraising throughout the entire evening and (2) incorporates a wide variety of revenue streams.
-One income stream nearly every event should use is the cash appeal, also known as a fund-a-need, fund-an-item or fund-a-cause.

 The special appeal.
 The fund-a-need.
 The funding plea.
 The "Ask"...
 The only hotter topic of debate than what to call the special appeal has to be when, exactly, you should schedule it during your charity auction event.
 Okay, so maybe special appeal placement isn't exactly a burning debate, but it's certainly a subject of discussion within the fundraising community... and it's not hard to see why.